skywind3000/terminal/README.md

 	python terminal.py -m gnome-terminal -p myprofile --wait ls -la

+Open a new window to execute command in a given working directory:

+	python terminal.py --wait -d /tmp ls -la

 Open a new gnome-terminal and execute commands which is passed from stdin:

 	python terminal.py --wait -m gnome-terminal --stdin